jsiek/abstract-binding-trees/README.md

 substitution.
 So index 0 of the new substitution should map to 0 and index 1, 2, and so on should map to M₀, M₁, M₂, and so on.
-Second, as the substitution σ moves over the lambda, each of the `Mᵢ` terms moves further away from the bindings of their free variables.
+Second, as the substitution σ moves over the lambda, each of the `Mᵢ` moves further away from the bindings of their free variables.
 Thus, to make sure the free variables in each `Mᵢ` still point to the appropriate bindings, they all need to be incremented by one.
-The library defines a shift operator, written `↑ k`, that adds `k` to every free variable in a term.
+The library defines a shift operator, written `↑ k`, that adds `k` to every free variable in an ABT.
 Putting these two actions together, the library defines a function named `exts` that transports a substitution σ across one lambda abstraction.